Maijizi/instacart_final/README.md

 5. How many products do people order per order?
 6. How many aisles do people order from per order?
 7. Reorder rate of products
-8. How users can be clustered into different segmentations? and what are the attributes of these users?
+8. How users can be clustered into different segmentations through which aisle they order from? and what are the attributes of these users?

 To answer these questions, we conducted descriptive analysis through Tableau which can be accessed through the deck; modeling was done on Jupyter Notebook which was shared on GitHub.

-In modeling, we conducted principle component analysis and k-means clustering.
+In modeling, we conducted principle component analysis to reduce the dimensions and k-means clustering.
+We decided to work with aisle data specifically as it's between the level of products and departments which is not too granular or too general.

 Main findings in descriptives are summarized in the deck.
 For modeling, we found 5 user segments, and did persona analysis to understand user attributes.
 We have suggested Instacart to keep conducting